-To mobilize your community, and make sure you’re reaching them with the right messages at the right time, develop an email messaging strategy.
+To mobilize your community, and make sure you’re reaching them with the right messages at the right time, develop an email messaging strategy for your Kickstarter or Indiegogo campaign.
 In terms of your timeline, you should be sending email messages at a few crucial moments pre-launch and during your campaign.
 These moments include, but are not limited to: a week before you launch your project, launch day, a few days after launching, and right before your campaign ends.

 In each email, you’ll not only need to encourage your audience to pledge early but also drum up excitement for your campaign.
 Tell them what problem your product solves.
 Give them a behind-the-scenes look at your product development or prototyping process.
 Offer early-bird specials.
 Create a sense of urgency.

 If you struggle to come up with email marketing messages or just want to make this process easier, BackerKit Launch can help.
 Launch is an email platform built specifically for crowdfunding.
-With email templates designed to be sent at strategic points throughout your campaign, you’ll have guidance on what to say and when to say it.
+When you’re still in the early stages of your campaign, you can use it to create a landing page to collect email addresses and build your community.
+Once you’re ready to start promoting your campaign, you can use templates designed to be sent at strategic points throughout your campaign, and receive guidance on what to say and when to say it.

 Unlike a standard email marketing platform, you’ll also be able to use Launch to refine your messaging as your campaign progresses.
-Launch allows Kickstarter users to track pledge progression in real-time (you are able to import your Indiegogo backer list, but only Kickstarter allows our system to track who has actually pledged or not).
+Launch allows Kickstarter and Indiegogo users to track pledge progression in real-time.
 Using the platforms segmentation tool, you can divide your community into groups based on whether or not they’ve pledged.
 After segmenting your audience, you’ll be able to send targeted messages to people who haven’t pledged to encourage them to do so while also ensuring that you don’t over-message people who’ve already pledged.